How To Change Post URL In WordPress Without Losing Ranking

-Changing URL of an old post is something that I never wanted to do.
-What if the post loses ranking from Google.
+Changing the URL of an old post is something that I never wanted to do.
+What if the post loses ranking from Google?
 I have had this feeling when it comes to changing an existing URL.
-See how to change post URL without losing ranking.
+See how to change post URLs without losing ranking.

-In the post, On-Page SEO Checklist, I’ve mentioned that adding the focused keyword in URL can help you in ranking.
-And a lot of readers asked me should they change old post URL to add keywords.
-I said NO. I still recommend not to change the URL just for the sake of adding keywords.
+In the post, On-Page SEO Checklist, I mentioned that adding the focused keyword in the URL can help you rank.
+And a lot of readers asked me if they should change the old post URL to add keywords.
+I said NO. I still recommend not changing the URL just to add keywords.

 How To Change Post URL?

-Recently I was in a situation where I had to change URL structure of a post.
-One of the affiliate managers asked me to remove a particular keyword from a post and even from the URL.
+Recently I was in a situation where I had to change the URL structure of a post.
+One of the affiliate managers asked me to remove a particular keyword from a position or the URL.
 Maybe, it was violating their rules.

 I had to do that, but I didn’t want to lose the ranking.
-I took some actions after changing the URL and guess what, I didn’t lose the rank.
+So, take some actions after changing the URL, and guess what?
+I didn’t lose the rank.